ilia144000/RANNTA-DeFi-Router/README.md

 Phase-7 → RANNTA-native optimization layer

 ✨ About RANNTA

-RANNTA is a symbolic, narrative-driven, and technically advanced protocol on The Open Network (TON) — building a new class of intelligence-powered financial and creative tools.
+RANNTA is a symbolic, narrative-driven, and technically advanced protocol on The Open Network (TON) — creating new classes of intelligence-powered financial and creative tools.

-The RANNTA DeFi Router is one of its foundational infrastructural components, serving ArcWallet, RANNTAverse Marketplace, and future TON-native systems.
+The RANNTA DeFi Router is one of its foundational infrastructural components, powering ArcWallet, RANNTAverse Marketplace, and future TON-native systems.

+© Copyright
+Copyright © 2025 by ilia144000
+All Rights Reserved.